VerifiedarXiv:2006.1123922 min

 SNR = 1.00

 The signal weight √āₜ falls from 1 to near 0; the noise weight √(1−āₜ) rises the other way.
 They cross near t ≈ 259, where the signal-to-noise ratio is 1.
 Past the crossing the image is mostly noise.
-The closed form (4) is what lets training sample any t directly.
+The closed form (4) lets training sample any t directly.

 Reversing it: learn to undo a step

 Now the hard direction.
 We want a reverse process that starts from pure noise and walks back up the chain to a clean image.
 The true reverse of the forward process, q(xt1xt)q(\mathbf{x}_{t-1}\mid\mathbf{x}_t), is intractable, because computing it would require knowing the distribution of all images.
 So we learn an approximation.
-The paper's key structural bet is that when the per-step noise βt\beta_t is small, the true reverse step is itself very close to Gaussian, so a Gaussian with a learned mean is enough to model it.
+The paper's key structural assumption is that when the per-step noise βt\beta_t is small, the true reverse step is itself very close to Gaussian, so a Gaussian with a learned mean is enough to model it.
 Define the reverse chain as

-pθ(x0:T):=p(xT)t=1Tpθ(xt1xt),pθ(xt1xt):=N ⁣(xt1; μθ(xt,t), Σθ(xt,t))p_\theta(\mathbf{x}_{0:T}) := p(\mathbf{x}_T)\prod_{t=1}^{T} p_\theta(\mathbf{x}_{t-1}\mid\mathbf{x}_t), \quad p_\theta(\mathbf{x}_{t-1}\mid\mathbf{x}_t) := \mathcal{N}\!\big(\mathbf{x}_{t-1};\ \boldsymbol{\mu}_\theta(\mathbf{x}_t,t),\ \boldsymbol{\Sigma}_\theta(\mathbf{x}_t,t)\big)(1)
+pθ(x0:T):=p(xT)t=1Tpθ(xt1xt),pθ(xt1xt):=N ⁣(xt1; μθ(xt,t), Σθ(xt,t))p_\theta(\mathbf{x}_{0:T}) := p(\mathbf{x}_T)\prod_{t=1}^{T} p_\theta(\mathbf{x}_{t-1}\mid\mathbf{x}_t), \quad p_\theta(\mathbf{x}_{t-1}\mid\mathbf{x}_t) := \mathcal{N}\!\big(\mathbf{x}_{t-1};\ \boldsymbol{\mu}_\theta(\mathbf{x}_t,t),\ \boldsymbol{\Sigma}_\theta(\mathbf{x}_t,t)\big)

 It starts at p(xT)=N(0,I)p(\mathbf{x}_T) = \mathcal{N}(\mathbf{0},\mathbf{I}), the same Gaussian the forward process drowns everything into, and each step is a Gaussian whose mean μθ\boldsymbol{\mu}_\theta the network predicts.
-(DDPM does not learn the variance; it fixes Σθ=σt2I\boldsymbol{\Sigma}_\theta = \sigma_t^2\mathbf{I} to a schedule constant, and reports that learning it hurt.
-More on σt\sigma_t when we sample.)
+(DDPM does not learn the variance; it fixes Σθ=σt2I\boldsymbol{\Sigma}_\theta = \sigma_t^2\mathbf{I} to a schedule constant, and reports that learning it hurt; the choice of σt\sigma_t is settled at sampling time.)

 How do you train a chain like this?
-With the same tool that trains a variational autoencoder: maximize a lower bound on the data's log-likelihood, equivalently minimize an upper bound on the negative log-likelihood.
-The latents x1:T\mathbf{x}_{1:T} here are just the noisy versions of the image, and the bound is
+With the same tool that trains a variational autoencoder (see the VAE explainer): maximize a lower bound on the data's log-likelihood (the ELBO), equivalently minimize an upper bound on the negative log-likelihood.
+The latents x1:T\mathbf{x}_{1:T} here are the noisy versions of the image, and the bound is

-E ⁣[logpθ(x0)]Eq ⁣[logpθ(x0:T)q(x1:Tx0)]=:L\mathbb{E}\!\left[-\log p_\theta(\mathbf{x}_0)\right] \le \mathbb{E}_q\!\left[-\log \frac{p_\theta(\mathbf{x}_{0:T})}{q(\mathbf{x}_{1:T}\mid\mathbf{x}_0)}\right] =: L(3)
+E ⁣[logpθ(x0)]Eq ⁣[logpθ(x0:T)q(x1:Tx0)]=:L\mathbb{E}\!\left[-\log p_\theta(\mathbf{x}_0)\right] \le \mathbb{E}_q\!\left[-\log \frac{p_\theta(\mathbf{x}_{0:T})}{q(\mathbf{x}_{1:T}\mid\mathbf{x}_0)}\right] =: L

-L=Eq[DKL ⁣(q(xTx0)p(xT))LT+t>1DKL ⁣(q(xt1xt,x0)pθ(xt1xt))Lt1 logpθ(x0x1)L0]L = \mathbb{E}_q\Big[\underbrace{D_{\mathrm{KL}}\!\big(q(\mathbf{x}_T\mid\mathbf{x}_0)\,\|\,p(\mathbf{x}_T)\big)}_{L_T} + \sum_{t>1}\underbrace{D_{\mathrm{KL}}\!\big(q(\mathbf{x}_{t-1}\mid\mathbf{x}_t,\mathbf{x}_0)\,\|\,p_\theta(\mathbf{x}_{t-1}\mid\mathbf{x}_t)\big)}_{L_{t-1}} \;\underbrace{-\,\log p_\theta(\mathbf{x}_0\mid\mathbf{x}_1)}_{L_0}\Big](5)
+L=Eq[DKL ⁣(q(xTx0)p(xT))LT+t>1DKL ⁣(q(xt1xt,x0)pθ(xt1xt))Lt1 logpθ(x0x1)L0]L = \mathbb{E}_q\Big[\underbrace{D_{\mathrm{KL}}\!\big(q(\mathbf{x}_T\mid\mathbf{x}_0)\,\|\,p(\mathbf{x}_T)\big)}_{L_T} + \sum_{t>1}\underbrace{D_{\mathrm{KL}}\!\big(q(\mathbf{x}_{t-1}\mid\mathbf{x}_t,\mathbf{x}_0)\,\|\,p_\theta(\mathbf{x}_{t-1}\mid\mathbf{x}_t)\big)}_{L_{t-1}} \;\underbrace{-\,\log p_\theta(\mathbf{x}_0\mid\mathbf{x}_1)}_{L_0}\Big]

 Three kinds of terms.
 LTL_T has no parameters (the forward process is fixed and ends at a Gaussian, so this is a near-zero constant).
 L0L_0 is the final decode back to a discrete image.
 The work is in the middle sum: for each step, the KL between the model's reverse step pθ(xt1xt)p_\theta(\mathbf{x}_{t-1}\mid\mathbf{x}_t) and a special distribution q(xt1xt,x0)q(\mathbf{x}_{t-1}\mid\mathbf{x}_t,\mathbf{x}_0).
-That second distribution is the one to understand next, because it is the target the network is chasing, and it has a clean closed form.
+That second distribution is the target the loss compares the model's reverse step against, and it has a clean closed form.

 The tractable target